bassochette/albion-api/README.md

 # Albion killboard api client

-Node Js client to interact with albion killboard API.
+Node JS Typescript client to interact with albion killboard API.

 Doesn't work for frontend js due to cross origin policies.

+## Disclaimer

+Not all available API endpoints are covered.
+Only the one I needed yet.
+Feel free to PR or create and issue for the missing features.

 ## Install